 Saute the corn until lightly charred and season with chili powder, cotija, cilantro, and lime.
 You can play around with the amount, adding more chili powder for extra spiciness or more lime for more tang.

 I personally like my street corn tostadas with refried beans but braised pinto or black beans would also work.
-Spread the beans on the tostada, top with the corn, avocado, tomato, and an extra squeeze of lime and dinner is served!
+Spread the beans on the tostada, and top with the corn, avocado, tomato.
 Quick, easy, and oh so delicious!

 For more Mexican inspiration, check out these crispy shrimp tacos!